 The YMCA movement was founded in London in 1844 by George Williams, a textile worker.
-He and a group of like-minded young men held prayer meetings which gradually evolved into a society which they named the “Young Men’s Christian Association".
-Associations sprang up rapidly both nationally and internationally.
+He and group of like-minded young men held prayer meetings which gradually evolved into a larger society, which they named the “Young Men’s Christian Association”.

 “To demonstrate our faith through social action”

-It is this mission statement which should underpin all of our work.
-In exploring this further our ethos is that we should show care and respect for any individual with whom we come into contact, whether that be on a sports programme for one day or a resident living with us for a longer period of time.
+In line with our mission statement, our ethos is to: show care and respect for any individual with whom we come into contact, whether that be on a activity programme for one day or a resident living with us for a longer period of time.